stffnwhlrs/spark_streaming_twitter_analysis/README.md

 # spra_group_project

 This document describes how to set up and execute our spra group assignment.
-This project is developed on an iterative basis.
+Please check the `presentation.pdf` to get more information.